-• If the first pass is successful, a second pass is made at the protections table; this pass is the same as the first, except that access level is now taken into account.
+3. If the first pass is successful, Perforce makes a second pass at the protections table; this pass is the same as the first, except that access level is now taken into account.

-If an inclusionary protection line is the first line encountered that matches the user name, IP address, file argument, and has an access level greater than or equal to the access level required by the given command, then the user is given permission to run the command.
+If an inclusionary protection line is the first line encountered that matches the user name, IP address, and file argument, and has an access level greater than or equal to the access level required by the given command, the user is given permission to run the command.

-If an exclusionary mapping is the first line encountered that matches according to the above criteria, or if the top of the protections table is reached without finding a matching protection, then the user has no permission to run the command, and will receive the message "You don't have permission for this operation".
+If an exclusionary mapping is the first line encountered that matches according to the above criteria, or if the top of the protections table is reached without finding a matching protection, the user has no permission to run the command, and receives a message such as You don't have permission for this operation.